MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 ## Get the Cosmos DB Account connection string

-You can obtain the connection string by navigating to your Azure Cosmos DB account page's key blade, and select Primary connection string.
+You can obtain the connection string by navigating to your Azure Cosmos DB account page, and select Primary connection string.
 Copy the value to use in the Data API Builder.

 ![Cosmos DB connection string](../media/cosmos-connection.png)

-You can also use Azure Cosmos DB emulator connection string if you are testing locally.
+You can also use Azure Cosmos DB emulator connection string if you're testing locally.
 The Azure Cosmos DB Emulator supports a [single fixed account and a well-known authentication key](/azure/cosmos-db/local-emulator?tabs=ssl-netstd21#authenticate-requests)

 The connection string looks like,